carpentries/github-skills/episodes/managing_issues.md

 ::::::::::::::::::::::::::::::::::::: objectives

-After following this section, participants will be ready to practice the following skills:
+After following this section, participants will be able to:

-- explain the value of labelling issues
+- explain the value of labelling issues.
-- apply labels to issues
+- apply labels to issues.
-- explore the set of labels recommended by The Carpentries
+- explore the set of labels recommended by The Carpentries.
+- create milestones to help plan and track progress on their project.

 ::::::::::::::::::::::::::::::::::::::::::::::::